Advertisement

 Disclaimer: Our website includes general information and instruction relating to health and wellness topics.
 This content is not a substitute for medical advice from your health care provider.
 All treatment decisions should be determined in partnership with a health care practitioner.
 Hemp CBD products are derived from U.S. industrial hemp (less than 0.3% THC) and European hemp (less than 0.2% THC).
 While products derived from the hemp plant (Cannabis sativa) are legal on a federal level in the U.S., some states have specific laws.

 If you're hoping to use hemp CBD to help with pain, here's everything you need before making a purchase, including information on whether oral or topical CBD is better for pain.
+Plus, our top picks for the best CBD for pain management below.

 What is CBD?

-CBD or cannabidiol is one of the compounds found in the Cannabis sativa plant.
+CBD, or cannabidiol, is one of the compounds found in the Cannabis sativa plant.
 The cannabinoid has been linked to a range of potential benefits, such as promoting a more even mood or better sleep.*

 When purchasing a hemp CBD product, you'll have the choice between broad-spectrum hemp, full-spectrum hemp, and CBD isolate.
 Here's what that means: